Need Help? Give us a call.

 1 (800) 386-3372

 Whether you’re just starting a business or expanding a business you’ve run for quite some time, you need a business plan.
-In many ways, your business plan is your roadmap—it not only guides you and other key stakeholders as you grow your business, but it also shows investors, lenders, or potential partners where your business is headed.
+In many ways, your it is your roadmap—it not only guides you and other key stakeholders as you grow your business, but it also shows investors, lenders, or potential partners where your business is headed.
 Therefore, a successful business requires a well-thought-out business plan.
 If you’ve never created such a plan before, however, you may find yourself wondering exactly how to write a business plan.

-Therefore, before we dive into the deep, more thorough steps involved with writing a business plan, there are a few initial steps you can take to make the process easier.
+Before we dive into the deep, more thorough steps involved with writing a business plan, there are a few initial steps you can take to make the process easier.

 According to Deborah Sweeney, CEO of MyCorporation, a lean business plan can be about a page long and cover key areas such as your business’s value proposition, key partnerships, customer segments and channels, and revenue streams.
 This format may not be sufficient if you need to present your business plan to lenders or investors, but it can be an efficient format to use if you’re short on time or if you think you’ll be changing your business plan frequently.